volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 };
 ```

-That should be clear, now let's see more advanced example with Unions containing Literal Types:
+That should be clear, now let us look at a more advanced example with Unions containing Literal Types:

 ```typescript
 interface Audi {